Surrogate's Courthouse: Sculptures

 The exterior features fifty-four sculptures by Philip Martiny and Henry Kirke Bush-Brown.
 Martiny was hired for the main sculptural groups, while Bush-Brown designed the smaller sculptures.
 Like the rest of the facade, the statues were carved from Hallowell granite.
+The tops of the figures are nearly 150 ft above the sidewalk.

 On Chambers and Centre Streets, Martiny carved 24 standing figures at the sixth floor, under the cornice.
 These sculptures depict eminent figures from the city's past, including Peter Stuyvesant, DeWitt Clinton, David Pietersen De Vries, and mayors Caleb Heathcote, Abram Stevens Hewitt, Philip Hone, Cadwallader David Colden and James Duane.
 Martiny also designed the groups of sculptures flanking the Chambers and Centre Street entrances.
 Three sculptures flank the Chambers Street entrance, while two originally flanked the Centre Street entrance.
 The Centre Street sculptures, depicting Justice and Authority, were removed in 1959; they were relocated to the New York County Courthouse.

 On all four sides, Bush-Brown designed groups of allegorical figures for the roof.
 The figures were arranged in standing, sitting, or reclining postures.
 Figures depicting Heritage and Maternity are at the base of the central dormer on Chambers Street.
 Above the central Chambers Street dormer is a clock with a dial measuring 4 ft across, flanked by figures of Poetry and Philosophy and topped by four cherubs and two caryatids.
 A similar dormer at the center of Reade Street has figures depicting Instruction, Study, Law, and History.
 The central Centre Street dormer has figures of Inscription and Custody and the central dormer on the west side has Industry and Commerce.